-COVID-19 Update: Boxcarr Handmade Cheese offers online ordering for farm pick-up twice a week, Tuesdays and Saturdays.
+COVID-19 Update: Boxcarr Handmade Cheese offers online ordering for farm pick-up twice a week, Tuesdays and Saturdays, in addition to pick-up at Saturday markets.
+Products can also be shipped with $25 shipping fee.

 Due north from historic Hillsborough on Highway 86, past the familiar pine groves and derelict barns of an earlier farming era, stretches Carr Store Road in Cedar Grove, North Carolina.
 This is where you’ll find Boxcarr Handmade Cheese, a first generation farming family working among generations-old farmsteads still in operation.
 They have been honing their skills for more than a decade, and have been doing so on their own slice of southern red clay since 2009.
 Their family is Austin Genke, his wife Dani, and sister Samantha, and they own and operate Boxcarr Farms, with 30 acres of vegetables, pigs, chickens and goats.
 The family started a food truck and catering company using their own produce and meat, and did it while holding down “real” jobs to realize their ultimate goal: making and selling handcrafted artisan cheese to you!